thiippal/tankbuster/README.md

 ### Running Tankbuster from the command line

-If you wish to run Tankbuster from the command line, it is best to clone this repository to get the driver script, <code>bust.py</code>.
+If you wish to run Tankbuster from the command line, use the driver script <i>bust.py</i>.

 To feed a single image to the neural network, use the command line prompt to enter the following command: